It was hard answering the "what style do you teach" question.

 How I Share Freedom Yoga

 Sharing freedom yoga doesn't mean setting students loose to "channel inner knowing" right out of the gate.
-We do the 'Simon Says' thing all the time in my classes, with guided centering and meditation and alignment-savvy asana instruction and intelligent movement to erase the tight spots, still brain chatter, and cultivate curiosity.
+We do the 'Simon Says' thing all the time in my classes, with guided centering and meditation, breath attention, alignment-savvy asana instruction ,and intelligent movement to erase the tight spots, still brain chatter, and cultivate curiosity.

 I encourage those I share the practice with toward skillful listening, nudging them in the direction of a creative practice.
 What I want is for the practice to be fresh and compelling every time.
-In my experience, a good teacher supplements or goads my own inquiry into truth — not someone that's certain they are a substitute for it.
+In my experience, a good teacher supplements or goads my own inquiry into truth — and never claims they are a substitute for it.
 I do my best to encourage your own inquiry to surface.

 I teach at Sun & Moon Yoga Studio in Arlington, Virginia and offer limited private instruction.
 Sun & Moon is a school of hatha yoga.
 The warm and supportive community vibe plus studio leadership that insists on quality instruction but leaves wide berth for each teacher's unique voice and style?
 That's the finest gift I could ever ask for.
 I treasure Sun & Moon.
 Thank you Amir.
 Thank you Annie.